sorrel/minimal-mistakes/_pages/services.md

 ---
 We offer an experienced and knowledge-based gardening service and can provide:

-  * Pruning Plant advice
+  * Pruning and plant advice
   * Fruit and vegetable production and care
   * Weeding
   * Plant Advice
   * Border Care
-  * Plant health maintenance advice
+  * Plant health advice and plant managament advice
   * Design
   * Alternative to pesticides
   * General gardening services